ashwinn03/Data-Analysis-with-Python/README.md

-## Various conformal prediction techniques and the implementation on open source datasets is uploaded as three seperate juypter files.
+##  I have written the code for various conformal prediction techniques and the implementation on open source datasets.
+Please go through the description of the algorithms before reading the code.

 What is conformal prediction?